 However, despite all of these similarities, they also share several differences.
 These can be seen in their health impact and nutritional values.
 Rye is higher in carbohydrates whereas wheat has more protein, fats, and calories.

-In this article, we will take a close look at rye and wheat.
+Let’s take a closer look at rye and wheat and I’ll share some of the things I’ve learned over the years, trying (and a lot of failing) when baking with both grains.
 We will look at their similarities and differences, and how this affects their health impact and nutritional values.

 Let’s get started.

 Let’s begin by explaining more about rye and wheat.
-Both rye and wheat are cereal plants.
-These are grasses that produce seeds that can be eaten by both humans and animals.
+Both rye and wheat are grasses that produce seeds that can be eaten by both humans and animals.

-The grains of these plants have several different components that are used for different purposes.
+The grains (seeds) of these plants have several different components that are used for different purposes.

 In processed foods, it’s typically just the endosperm that is used but the wheat germ can be used to boost the nutritional content of foods due to the high levels of vitamins and fibers it contains.